dariogarcia/coMedia/README.md

 There are currently three main functionalities considered.
 Adding commentaries, searching for content, and listing commentaries.

+To run use 'python main.py'

+Enter a user Id.
+This should be a distinct name, under which all comments added by you will be listed.
+If you want to try a user Id which already contains some comments, use 'dario'.

+Next, enter which action you wish to perform.
+One of 'add', 'search and 'review'.

 ## Adding content

 Whenever a user wants to add a commentary on a piece of content, it must provide with the following: